Form 109 - Initial Application for the Valuation of Land at Its Current Agricultural Use DTE 109

 A. The owner is required to pay back the tax difference.
 Recoupment, for a maximum of three years, is taxed under the CAUV method.

-one to become subject to recoupment?
+Q. What causes a property to become subject to recoupment?

 Q. Does a greenhouse qualify?